pecca86/java-masterclass/Readme.md

 - Path to modular JAR
 - Path to JMOD file
 - Path is used by compiler to find the code
+## Transitive Dependencies
+- Module A requires Module B, B requires Module C
+- With the keyword transitive in the module-info.java file